Kiran6248/MS3-bazaar/README.md

 **Delete Modal**

-* The Delete funtion of the site has given a defensive programming by adding one Modal from MaterializeCSS.
+* The Delete function of the site has given defensive programming by adding one Modal from MaterializeCSS.
 * The modal asks about the confirmation and works accordingly.
 * This Modal is referred from [MaterializeCSS.com](https://materializecss.com/modals.html)

 **Logout**

 * The **Logout** link is given in the Navbar and visible only after the user is logged in.
-* When clicking on the Logout link, The user is logged out from the session and directed back to LogIn page.
+* When clicking on the Logout link, The user is logged out from the session and directed back to the Login page.

 **Error Handler**

-* Two Error Handlers are provided for the better performance of the site, if something wrong happens.
+* Two Error Handlers are provided for the better performance of the site if something wrong happens.
-* One is 404 error handler and another is 500 Internal error handler.
+* One is a 404 error handler and another is a 500 Internal error handler.
-* This pages have one image of a man looking at the 404 written and looks confused.
+* These pages have one image of a man looking at the 404 written and looks confused.
 * The text tells them to click on the **Ads** word, which directs the user to the **Home page**.

 **Secure Password**